SM-Obstacle/Obstacle-API/api.md

 ## POST `/graphql`

 This is the entrypoint for a GraphQL request.
-Use the playground for the schema.
+Use the playground to see the schema.

 ## POST `/player/update`